 On Sunday, I did my first triathlon in a year and a half, and my first off-road triathlon ever.
 I pretty much got pregnant right around IRONMAN Argentina in December 2017, and so coasted into 2018 with nary a finish line in sight.
 My goals went from sub-4 hour marathons to finding Vancouver’s best muffin and crushing a blue ski run.

 There was exercise, sure, but for the first time in ages, there was no real purpose to it beyond general health and well-being.
 There was nothing to quantify but fresh air, conversation, and insightful podcasts.

 I joke that getting pregnant saved me from signing up for another IRONMAN.
-I did eight of the darn things in five years; I was scared of who I was without training for one in my life.
+I did eight of the darn things in five years; I was scared of who I was without training for once in my life.
 But there was War and Peace to read!
 Kimchi and sourdough bread to make!
 Mountains to climb and languages to learn!
-Over the years, their glitter proved to be no match for the way IRONMAN training made me feel, day in and day out, whether my races themselves lead me to pots-o’-gold or a puddle of spilled milk.
+But their glitter proved to be no match for the way IRONMAN training made me feel, day in and day out, whether my races themselves lead me to pots-o’-gold or a puddle of spilt milk.

 The days leading up to the inaugural Whistler X Triathlon were busy with work, family, baking muffins for the volunteers, and volunteering myself with set up.
 There’s something about your friendly neighborhood sprint races, however (which this race was in every sense), is that they are so low-key.
 I almost forgot that “race logistics” could be reduced to packing a backpack and riding down to the race in 10 minutes.
 I forgot that you could do a race where “race nutrition” consisted of breakfast and a sip of Gatorade on the run.
 I forgot that a swim start could feel like jumping in a lake with 80 of your training buddies.
 NBD all the way.